-The City's economy is slowly recovering from the collapse of the housing market, both in existing home sales and new construction.
-Early estimates on 2013 real estate values indicate a leveling off at 2012 values.
-Real estate values had decreased for the last five consecutive years.
+The City's economy is recovering from the collapse of the housing market, both in existing home sales and new construction.
+Real estate values began to rise in 2013 and are expected to appreciate in 2014.
+Single-family permits are at the highest level since 2007, with 263 permits issued in 2013.
 Population projections are positioning Palm Coast to be the second fastest growing area over the next five years.
 The City has also seen the largest drop in the unemployment rate in Florida, year over year.
-Even with this improvement, the unemployment rate as of September 30, 2012 was still 11.9%.
+Even with this improvement and the creation of approximately 3,700 jobs in the local economy, the unemployment rate as of September 30, 2013 was still 9.6%.